Trazmcnaz/GettingStarted/README.md

 # GettingStarted
-Just a place for me to learn and get comfortable with commands TEST
+Just a place for me to get started if I ever want to
-TEST
-TEST
-TEST
-TEST